WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod02/0202-Administer AD DS.md

 1. Create a new OU for the branch office.

-2. Create groups for branch administrators and branch help-desk personnel.
+2. Create groups for branch administrators and branch helpdesk personnel.

 3. Add members to the group.